eosnetworkfoundation/docs/docs/04_protocol/01_consensus_protocol.md

 ## 5.3.
 Block Validation

-Block validation is a fundamental operation necessary to reach consensus within an EOSIO blockchain.
+Block validation is a fundamental operation necessary to reach consensus within an Antelope blockchain.
 During block validation, producers receive incoming blocks from other peers and confirm the transactions included within each block.
 Block validation is about reaching enough quorum among active producers to agree upon:

 *   The integrity of the block and the transactions it contains.
 *   The deterministic, chronological order of transactions within each block.